sudeeprp/default-living/distress-conversation.md

 ending the thread with the remedy in [5-3](https://rapalearning.com/life-and-liberty/Chapter%205.html#3)._

-This thread brings a follow-up question, especially if we intend to live according to it -
+This thread brings a follow-up question-

 > If we aren't driven by desire, and if we don't regret anything, what would guide us?
-We all desire to gain and avoid the outcomes and consequences of our work.
+We all desire **outcomes** from our work.

-_The model would then need to recognize the link between 'desire' and 'consequences'.
-Desires are always linked to consequences and outcomes._
+We want to avoid any undesirable side-effects.

-> What has the Lord said about outcomes?
+It's good to ask the Lord.
+What has the Lord said about **outcomes**?

-Actually, a lot (100+ occurrences of the word 'outcome').
+Actually, a lot.
+There are a 100+ occurrences of the word 'outcome'.

 The Shlokas
 [3-12](https://rapalearning.com/life-and-liberty/Chapter%203.html#12)
 and [3-13](https://rapalearning.com/life-and-liberty/Chapter%203.html#13)